Python-GIS-book/site/source/part2/chapter-06/md/01-data-io.md

 print(newdata)
 ```

-Great, now we have a GeoDataFrame with a Polygon that we could already now export to a Shapefile.
-However, typically you might want to include some attribute information with the geometry.

-Let's add another column to our GeoDataFrame called `location` with text `Senaatintori` that describes the location of the feature.
+Great, now we have a GeoDataFrame with a polygon geometry.
+Let's also add some attribute information in there by adding another column called `location` with the text `Senaatintori`, i.e. the name of the Senate Square in Finnish.

 ```python jupyter={"outputs_hidden": false}
 # Add a new column and insert data